 It has been several years now that wine has been very successful in China.
 However, while red wine has always dominated sales, the wine market in China is changing.
-The purchasing power of the Chinese has increased significantly in the last years, which has thus changed the way they consume.
+The purchasing power of the Chinese has increased significantly in the last few years, which has thus changed the way they consume.
 It brings them new needs and new desires.
 They have become more curious about foreign products, especially gourmet products like wine.
-Wine consumption in China has thus climbed along with their purchasing power.
+Wine consumption in China has thus climbed along with its purchasing power.

 China is now the fourth largest market in the world for wine.
 But this market continues to grow.
-Sales through e-commerce and bricks-and-mortar shops are on average increasing from over 30% over the last five years, which is therefore very promising for the future of the sector!
+Sales through e-commerce and brick-and-mortar shops are on average increasing from over 30% over the last five years, which is therefore very promising for the future of the sector!
 Market experts even predict that China is in the process of becoming the world’s largest wine importer.

 The Wine market reached $ 75 million last year

 In addition, more and more Chinese people join the middle class each year.
-Foreign wines therefore still represent a promising market in China, as more and more people can afford to buy this type of products.
+Foreign wines therefore still represent a promising market in China, as more and more people can afford to buy this type of product.
 However, while red wine was traditionally more successful, new flavors have been introduced in China and consumers are raving about them.
 Trends are changing and sparkling wine is gaining momentum in the market.
 This market reached $ 75 million last year.

 This is partly explained by the evolution of consumers.
 In fact, in China, the inhabitants are getting richer and richer but also younger and younger.
 Wine consumers are no longer the same as before!
-Who says new profiles, says new tastes.
+Who says new profiles, say new tastes?
 While older consumers tend to prefer red wine, new consumers are now younger and there are also more women.
 These two factors influence their tastes and red wine is becoming less popular.
 White wines and sparkling wines are attracting more and more Chinese consumers.

 How to conquer the new wine market in China?